1adicius/certified-kubernetes-administrator-course/docs/15-Mock-Exams/04-CKA-MockExam-2-Solution.md

 # Mock Exam 2 Solution

-  1. Run the below command for solution:
+  1. Take a backup of the etcd cluster and save it to /opt/etcd-backup.db

      <details>